 If that woman in green at that event had not made that comment, my husband would have probably come home, told me about the event, and while mentioning some of the other guests would have mentioned her.
-He would have noticed her not just because he’s married to a fashion blogger and now knows names of designers, necklines, and Project Runway contestants; he would have noticed her because she was a pretty fabulous and perfectly flamboyant woman.
+He would have noticed her not just because he’s married to a fashion blogger and now knows the names of designers, necklines, and Project Runway contestants; he would have noticed her because she was a pretty fabulous, and perfectly flamboyant woman.
 Instead, because of her self-deprecating “joke,” she was mentioned with the creepy guy who kept staring at the high schoolers on the dance floor.

 So go to that event in the emerald green dress, and go ahead and dye your hair a color that makes you feel more confident.
-But don’t ruin that lovely look and your lovely self with a joke about your appearance or a self-deprecating comment.
+But don’t ruin that lovely look and your lovely self with a joke about your appearance or self-deprecating comment.